xpmethod/no-connect/README.md

 **No Connection** is a template for [Jekyll static site generator](http://jekyllrb.com/) that works on a local machine, without an html server.
-Visit us at Columbia's [Group for Experimental Methods in the Humanities](http://xpmethod.plaintext.in/minimal-computing/no-connection.html) to learn more about our group.
+Our template is based on the standard Jekyll theme.
+Visit us at Columbia's [Group for
+Experimental Methods in the Humanities](http://xpmethod.plaintext.in/minimal-computing/no-connection.html) to learn more about our group.